 - The total number and dates of positive samples (in the source water) - E.coli and/or enterococci

 The EPA/ASDWA Public Notification Handbook provides additional aids to help water systems develop notices for violations and situations.
 An electronic copy of the Public Notification Handbook and Public Notification Handbook for Transient Non-Community Water Systems is available at EPA's website.
 Please note that the EPA/ASDWA Handbook templates are non-state-specific, so Massachusetts water suppliers are required to use the MassDEP version of the templates for compliance purposes.

-MassDEP templates are designed to help operators create public notices for a variety of violations.
+MassDEP Public Notification Forms and Templates are designed to help operators create public notices for a variety of violations.
 However, it is important to note that the templates included here are not inclusive and may not be appropriate for all violations and situations.
 Depending on the severity of your violation or situation, it may be necessary to modify the instructions you give to consumers or to change the timing of the notice.
 In some cases, MassDEP may provide additional instructions and custom public notice to fit the situation.
-Electronic copies of MassDEP public notification templates are available on the MassDEP website.

-The template notices are appropriate for hand delivery or a newspaper notice.
+The Public Notification Templates are appropriate for hand delivery or a newspaper notice.
 Notices may need to be modified for radio or TV distribution.
 If you modify the notice, you must still include all required elements and leave the health effects language in italics unchanged.
 This language is mandatory (310 CMR 22.16(5)(d)).
 If you post or hand-deliver, print your notice on letterhead, if available.

 Do Not Drink Notice